-Dutch Flat and Dairy Trails is a 5.7 mile loop trail located near Mount Hamilton, CA that features beautiful wild flowers.
+Dutch Flat and Dairy Trails is a 5.7 mile loop trail located near Mount Hamilton, California that features beautiful wild flowers.
 The trail is rated as moderate and primarily used for hiking, walking, and trail running.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash